Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 As a matter of fact, we already have a contract with a distributor.

-Are you satisfied with their services?
+And are you satisfied with their services?

 Well, they never sent us any faulty products, and their customer service is great.
 However, their deliveries tend to be late from time to time.
 All in all, 50/50.

 That’s a shame to hear.
 I know your printers must be working overtime, so a delay in a necessary resource has to be frustrating.
-That’s why we at Papers, Please always send our shipments a day early, to accommodate unforeseen delivery issues.
+That’s why we at Papers, Please always send our shipments a day early to accommodate unforeseen delivery issues.
 We work with over 50 companies and haven’t gotten a delivery complaint yet.

 That is impressive.
 Still, like I said, we’re under contract.
 But we’ll keep you in mind as soon as reevaluation rolls around the corner.